-BrightPath provides a program and curriculum that is consistent with the Ministry of Education's policy and guidelines.
+BrightPath Early Learning and Childcare Centres provide a program and curriculum that is consistent with the Ministry of Education's policy and guidelines.
 Our programs are consistent in our approaches with "How Does Learning Happen?"
 Ontario's pedagogy and vision for the early years.